JesperNaarttijarvi/DATX02-Vehicle-Automation/README.md

 ### Run the intall.sh shell script
 *Riskestimator/mybot_ws/Install.sh*

-To run a test scenario
+## Run a test scenario
-Move to workspace:
+- Move to workspace:
-*cd Riskestimator/mybot_ws*
+	- *cd Riskestimator/mybot_ws*

-Start gazebo with the test environment:
+- Start gazebo with the test environment:
-*./run_Gazebo.sh*
+	- *./run_Gazebo.sh*

-Then, start the simulation interface:
+- Then, start the simulation interface:
-*python  simInterface.py*
+	- *python  simInterface.py*

-When the interface has started, to spawn a test vehicle:
+- When the interface has started, to spawn a test vehicle:
-*spawn 9 0.74 0.1 0 0 0 0 right 10 True*
+	- *spawn 9 0.74 0.1 0 0 0 0 right 10 True*

-Read the list of interface commands.
+- Read the list of interface commands.
-The interface can read a series of commands in text files.
+	- The interface can read a series of commands in text files.
-To read a text file with commands either: type the command in the interface:
+- To read a text file with commands use either:
+	- Type the command in the interface:
-*new path/file.txt*
+	- *new path/file.txt*

-		OR: start the siminterface with the file as a program variable:
+	- Start the siminterface with the file as a program variable:
-*python  simInterface.py  path/file.txt*
+	- *python  simInterface.py  path/file.txt*

-To setup a premade scenario write
+- Setup a premade scenario write
-*new scenarios/safe1_1.txt*
+	- *new scenarios/safe1_1.txt*

-Then run the testcase for 20 seconds  with
+- Run the testcase for 20 seconds  with
-*run 20*
+	- *run 20*

-After the test the measurements from the risk estimator can be found in:
+- After the test the measurements from the risk estimator can be found in:
-Mybot_ws/sim_data/
+	- Mybot_ws/sim_data/
-The time is the left column and the other columns are the risk data from the vehicles.
+	- The time is the left column and the other columns are the risk data from the vehicles.

 ### List of simInterface commands: